London United Busways: Early history

-RATP Dev
+RATP Dev era

-In 2009 Transdev's majority owner, Caisse des dépôts et consignations, commenced negotiating with Veolia Environnement to merge Transdev with Veolia Transport.
+In 2009, Transdev's majority owner, Caisse des dépôts et consignations, commenced negotiating with Veolia Environnement to merge Transdev with Veolia Transport.
 As part of the resulting agreement, it was agreed that the RATP Group, which had a minority shareholding in Transdev, would take over ownership of some of Transdev's operations in lieu of cash payment.

 This resulted in London United transferring to the RATP Group, while London Sovereign remained with Transdev and become part of the merged Veolia Transdev group.

 This agreement took effect in March 2011, and RATP Group renamed its newly acquired business London United.

 In 2015, a charter unit was established under the United Transit brand with a grey and red livery.